Ana-Akaishi/data-science-projects/0_DS_study/AB_testing.md

 ```
 import statsmodels.stats.api as sms     # Used to do the calculate the minimum sample size
 from scipy.stats import shapiro, ttest_1samp, ttest_ind, levene, kruskal, mannwhitneyu, pearsonr, spearmanr

+import scikit_posthocs as sp
 ```

 or for a generic overview `import scipy.stats as stats`

+In case you run tests with more than 2 groups, I suggest you to use `Dunn's Test` after `kruskal`.

 ### Minimum Sample Size
 The `main_metric_groupA` is our current benchmark, usually comes from business as usual metrics.
 While `main_metric_groupB` will be an ESTIMATION for the treatment expected result.
 There's two way to calculate the GROUP B metric: